Be Curious – Believe – Challenge – Achieve

 Thirdly, to oversee the financial performance of the school to make sure its money is spent wisely and well.

-Rachel Houghton, Vice Chair
+Rachel Houghton, Joint Chair of Governors

 Steve Bryan, Parent Governor